kubernetes/release/README.md

 There is a simple $USER check to ensure that no one but a certain few people can run the script with --nomock to perform a real release.

+**NEW**
+`anago` is entirely re-entrant with both stateful and stateless steps.
+Upon initial execution, a WORKFLOW TOC (table of contents) is provided that enumerates the stateful steps that will be followed based on context and command-line args.
+NOTE: Stateless steps are not called out in the TOC.
+* Completed steps will show with a checkmark
+* Not-yet-run steps will show a box
+* Stateful steps will show a TITLE and index (n/N) to show progress
+* /tmp/anago-runstate contains the state in the following format:
+  - CMDLINE - stores the original *critical* command-line entries
+  - entry_points+$label - Entry points will appear as they are completed with an optional +label to distinguish those that are used with arguments
+  - entry_points+$label name=value - Entry points that set stateful name=value
+    pairs will have the name=value on the same line
+* Use --clean to reset the state and start over

 ## Instructions (Quick Start)

 The tool was designed to require minimal inputs.